AlexanderBedrosyan/Simple-games-and-applications-with-Python/README.md

 Simple game with tkinter with an unique view.
 Every button from each player is related with free box on the game screen.
 In the end the result would be shown.

+Library used: Tkinter

 ![image](https://github.com/AlexanderBedrosyan/Simple-games-and-applications-with-Python/assets/126572116/75f7ee37-e6fe-4fbf-80ab-a0bb741077b4)

+## Quick search with Tkinter.

+This application is created with Tkinter.
+There is chance to create more buttons for some quick search web sites.

+Libraries used: tkinter and webbrowser